 ABOUT the SACRED SPACE

-The Sacred Space Youth drop-in Support Services Center for the CSEC (Commercially Sexually Exploited Children) and at-risk youth from marginalized populations, foster care youth, LGBTQ youth and youth coming from family violence or domestic violence environments are currently being exploited and trafficked throughout Sacramento County.
+The Sacred Space Youth drop-in Support Services Center for the CSEC (Commercially Sexually Exploited Children) is a harm reduction project targeting at-risk youth from marginalized populations, foster care youth, LGBTQ youth and youth coming from family violence or domestic violence environments are currently being exploited and trafficked throughout Sacramento County.
 Many are currently targeted for Commercial Sexual Exploitation, a critical issue facing Sacramento County social services, and law enforcement agencies.

 The drop-in center will be a ‘sacred space’ and 'safe space' for the youth needing a place of respite…a place that can provide the basics of food, clothing, personal hygiene items, support, resources, connection in an environment where there are credible messengers and peace ambassadors who can become the Safe Gatekeepers for these kids.